manjil007/Audio-Genre-Classification-with-Logisitic-Regression/README.md

 3. **Logistic Regression**: The python script 'LogisticRegression.py' contains the algorithm for logistic regression.
 It is called by 'train.py'

+4. **Other Models**: The python script 'othermodels.py' contains the implementation of the other models - Random Forest, Gaussian Naive Bayes, Gradient Boosting Machines, and Support Vector Machines (SVM).

 ### Highest Kaggle Scores
 Accuracy: 65% Leaderboard Position: 9 Date Submitted : 04/08/2024